The absolute joy of letting go - of getting rid of stuff

 Some inspirational resources

-Here is another valuable website and some essays from Joshua Fields Millburn & Ryan Nicodemus:
+From Joshua Fields Millburn & Ryan Nicodemus: the minimalists

-Jim's presentation with the OKC Minimalists in August, 2014
+Below: Jim's presentation with the OKC Minimalists in August, 2014: